 Have you determined what you’ll be using compressed air for?
 In order to correctly size your compressor, you really must do some homework towards figuring out the volume of compressed air you will require for your specific tools or amount of tools.

-If it is necessary in your plans to run all of those compressed air using appliances at the same time, and for long periods of time, then you are going to require a much bigger compressor than if they are used intermittently and sporadically.
+If it is necessary for your plans to run all of those compressed air using appliances at the same time, and for long periods of time, “continuously” so to speak, then you are going to require a much bigger compressor than if they are used intermittently and sporadically.

-If your compressor is for continuous air use then start making a list of everything in your plant that uses air, and leave a space beside each to note the expected CFM demand for each.
+If your compressor is for continuous air use then start making a list of everything in your plant, workshop, or home that uses air, and leave a space beside each to note the expected CFM demand for each.
 Better yet, use a spreadsheet so that the air consumption numbers can be set up to give you a running total of the air you’ll need.

-Know that compressed air consumption of tools varies depending on the size of the air tool, it’s speed, and the efficiency of that air tool.
-You need to get the specific compressed air demand for that air tool from the manual or the manufacturer of the tool for accurate assessment of the overall compressed air demands of your shop.
+Know that compressed air consumption of tools (Air Tool CFM Requirements) varies depending on the size of the air tool, its speed and the efficiency of that air tool.
+You need to get the specific compressed air demand for that air tool from the manual or the manufacturer of the tool for an accurate assessment of the overall compressed air demands of your shop.

 You may find the chart below handy in approximating the CFM requirements of an assortment of standard air tools.
 This is a general guide only for that standard 90 PSI pressure.
 Your actual consumption of compressed air will vary, depending on your tool size and design.

 The chart above is just a rough guide, and may not accurately reflect the air consumption of the air tool planned to be used.

-The best source is to get the air consumption figures for a specific air tool from that tools booklet / manual, a label on the tool.
-Failing that, contact the manufacturer!
-They should be able to give the the exact consumption.
-If contacting the manufacturer, have the model number and serial number of the air tool at hand because they will normally ask for that.
+The best source is to get the air consumption figures for a specific air tool from that tool’s manual.
+Failing to find that, contact the manufacturer!
+They should be able to give you the exact consumption.
+If contacting the manufacturer, have the model number and the serial number of the air tool at hand because they will most likely ask for that.

 Consider “factoring in” the highest air consumption figures you find for the tools you expect to use.
-You may oversize your air compressor capacity by doing so, but under sizing the compressor you purchase may bring greater long term costs to your plant as you grapple with air tools or air cylinders that do not run as expected due to a lack of compressed air supply.
+You may oversize your air compressor capacity by doing so, but under-sizing the compressor you purchase may bring greater long-term costs to your plant or workshop as you grapple with air tools or air cylinders that do not run as expected due to a lack of compressed air supply.